yoelmatveyev/nutes/README.md

 The choice between the jumps depends on the sum of signs of v1 and v2.
 The head jumps to j- number of cells, if the result is negative, to j+ number of cells, if the result is positive, or to j0 cells, if the result is zero.

-The computation continues until both j0 and v1-v2 are 0, in which case the machine halts.
+The computation continues until both j0 and v1-v2 are 0, in which case the machine interrupts and passes the original value of the operands to the external interrupt and IO engine, which can only use adressed relative to the current position of the tape head.
+The value of the operand is split into 4 9-trits words, which point to four addresses, which contain the next jump address, two actual addresses of the IO angine operands and the opcode.
+The opcode is further split into 4 9-trit words: Flags, opcode and two additional parameters.

+All operations of the external engine must preserve the sign/direction symmetry explained below.
+The tape halts, if the flags or the opcode is 0.

 If the computation continues, the values of v1 and v2 are replaced, respectively, by v1-v2 and v2-v1.